 Add rent reporting.
 First impact in 1 to 3 months, compounding over time.

-Enrolling in a rent reporting service like Roots Wealth Building Rewards changes that.
+Enrolling in a rent reporting service like Roots Growth changes that.
 Your on-time monthly rent payments are reported to credit bureaus, adding a positive entry to your payment history every month.
 The first reported payment typically shows up on your report within 30 to 60 days of enrollment.

 With some services, you may even get credit for past payments, adding prior on-time history to your credit file right away.
-Roots Wealth Building Rewards offers retroactive reporting as part of the rent reporting tool.
+With Roots Growth, you may qualify for retroactive reporting as part of the rent reporting tool.

 Learn more in how rent reporting works and does paying rent build credit.